he1nh/openshift-prometheus/README.md

 # Monitoring OpenShift with Prometheus

-This project contains files for deploying Prometheus on OpenShift.
+This project contains files for deploying Prometheus on OpenShift used during a demo.

 | software        | version                  |
 |-----------------|--------------------------|